 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 Which brand is best?
 Does the price reflect the quality?
-These are just a couple of the questions that make the selection mind-boggling.
+These are just two of many of the questions that make the selection mind-boggling.
 Let Climate Control Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a simple way to tell how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then using standard table salt, pour the salt through the filter then see the amount comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
+Here’s an easy way to determine how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then using standard table salt, pour the salt through the filter then see how much comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to higher quality filter that is more efficient.

 1) Filter Size

-Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
+Size is the easiest factor to ascertain.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
-Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+The majority of home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-To explain MERV ratings more impactfully, these are some typical MERV ratings and how they correspond to efficiencies.
-This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.
+To explain MERV ratings more impactfully, these are some typical MERV ratings and how they relate to efficiencies.
+This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency